rogue0137/practice/interview_cake/2024/August12toAugust17/learnings.md

 - [hard/4_median_of_two_sorted_arrays](../../../leetcode_python/2024/hard/4_median_of_two_sorted_arrays.py)
 - [33_search_rotated_sorted_array.py](../../../leetcode_python/2024/medium/33_search_rotated_sorted_array.py)

+### Leetcode Binary Search Tree Practice
+- []
 ## Tracking Weak Spots

+I need to go back to basics.

+### Binary Search Trees

+- I keep trying to use stacks and queues when they are unnecessary for solving the problem. **Sometimes you really can just use a secondary function and pointers**.

 ### Graphs
 - I feel more comfortable using recursive functions for DFS and BFS.
 Goal is to get as comfortable with iterative approaches.